-- whether the field is optional (nullable: true) or required (nullable: false) - the type of data the field must contain - help text with additional information on usage.
+- whether the field is optional (nullable: true) or required (nullable: false) - the type of data the field must contain - the choices for the field, e.g. valid choices: ["audio", "video", "video-only"] - help text with additional information on usage.

 Each command resource supports the following HTTP methods: